 There are many physical disorders that are directly related to having experienced a traumatic childhood.
 Among them are chronic pain, irritable bowel syndrome, migraine headaches and others for which there are no explanations.

 Called somatic symptoms, these physical afflictions interfere highly in the lives of those experiencing them.

 Another physical symptom that you may not have considered is pain during sex.

 Some women, myself included experiencing extreme pain during intercourse for which there is no known cause.
 Not only does this symptom distress the survivor, but their partner may feel they are somehow to blame.

 The first thing anyone experiencing any of these symptoms should do is to consult with their doctor or gynecologist.
 If there isn’t anything found, then its time to recognize that what the survivor feels is coming directly from their history.

-Unfortunately, somatic symptoms and the stress that causes them often leads to survivors experiencing death at a much younger age than on average.
+Unfortunately, somatic symptoms and the stress that causes them often lead to survivors experiencing death at a much younger age than on average.

 Compassion is the Answer

 Although we have discussed some serious challenges to we survivors forming loving, long-term relationships, I am a firm believer that compassion is the key.
 For what it is worth, here are my suggestions to both survivors and those who love them.